 Becoming a Nurse in New Mexico

-The New Mexico Board of Nursing is the regulatory body responsible for overseeing most types of nursing professionals, with the New Mexico Department of Health also having some responsibility.
-Read the sections below to learn about how to become a CNA, LPN, RN, or APRN in New Mexico.
+The New Mexico Board of Nursing (NMBON) is the regulatory body responsible for overseeing most types of nursing professionals, with the New Mexico Department of Health also having some responsibility.
+Read the sections below to learn how to become a CNA, LPN, RN, or APRN in New Mexico.

 - Infection control

 - Activities of daily living, including bathing, dressing, using the bathroom, and eating

 The following documents are required to apply for New Mexico CNA certification:

 CNAs must renew their certification every two years.
 Applicants must furnish proof of employment each time they renew, and they must also pay a $26.25 renewal fee.

 How To Get an LPN License in New Mexico